Value lists are used when you want to create dropdown menus in forms.

 2. To create a value list, click on Create value list.

-3. If you want to you can enter values manually or paste them from Excel for example.
+3. You can enter values manually or paste them from Excel for example.

-TIP: If you want key values to every value in your list, you can add it after each value separated by a semi colon like in the example below.
+TIP: If you want key values to every value in your list, you can add them after each value separated by a semi-colon like in the example below.
 Key values are used for example when configuring automatic gateways.

 When to use Value lists

-Value lists are mainly used in forms, where they show up as a searchable single select drop-down lists or a multi select boxes.
-Value lists helps you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
-Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users that should be able to perform different tasks in a process application based on data in the Instance,
+Value lists are mainly used in forms, where they show up as searchable single select drop-down lists or a multi-select boxes.
+Value lists help you steer what data input end users can submit and can be used for instance to steer gateways in your processes.
+Value lists are also a key component when creating role-mappers which allows you to steer what user(s) or group(s) of users should be able to perform different tasks in a process application based on data in the Instance.